 Connect GX Cloud and Airflow

-In this quickstart, you'll learn how to use GX Cloud with Apache Airflow.
+In this quickstart, you'll learn how to use GX Cloud with Apache Airflow directly.
 You'll create a basic DAG that runs a Checkpoint in GX Cloud, and then trigger it through a local installation of an Airflow server.

 Apache Airflow is an orchestration tool that allows you to schedule and monitor your data pipelines.
 For more information about Apache Airflow, see the Apache Airflow documentation.